jeftegoes/AwsOverview/AWS Lambda.md

 - AWS provides a set of open-source base images that you can use to create your container image.
   - These base images include a **runtime interface client** to manage the interaction between Lambda and your function code.
-- Deploy Lambda function as container images of up to 10GB from ECR.
+- Deploy Lambda function as container images of up to **10GB** from ECR.
+  - Note that you must create the Lambda function from the same account as the container registry in Amazon ECR.
 - Pack complex dependencies, large dependencies in a container.
 - Base images are available for Python, Node.js, Java, .NET, Go, Ruby.
 - Can create your own image as long as it implements the Lambda Runtime API.
-- Test the containers locally using the Lambda Runtime Interface Emulator.
+- Test the containers locally using the **Lambda Runtime Interface Emulator**.
 - Unified workflow to build apps.

 ## 26.1.
 Prerequisites